avadella/CS142/README.md

 *August - December 2021*

 ## Description
-This repository contains all my projects from my CS142 course taken at Butler University during the 2021 fall semester.
+This repository contains all of my projects from my CS142 course taken at Butler University during the 2021 fall semester.
-This course serves as an introduction to programming in a high-level language, and briefly discusses parallel programming for supercomputers, AI, software engineering and databases.
+This course serves as an introduction to programming in a high-level language, and briefly discusses parallel programming for supercomputers, AI, software engineering, and databases.

 ## Projects
 1. Welcome to Class